eProsima/Fast-DDS-docs/docs/advanced.rst

 .. _tuning-reliable-mode:

-Tuning Realiable mode
+Tuning Reliable mode
 ^^^^^^^^^^^^^^^^^^^^^

-RTPS protocol can maintain a reliable communication using special messages (Heartbeat and Ack/Nack messages).
+RTPS protocol can maintain reliable communication using special messages (Heartbeat and Ack/Nack messages).
 RTPS protocol can detect which samples are lost and re-sent them again.

 You can modify the frequency these special submessages are exchanged by specifying a custom heartbeat period.